 15. Hit wicket – a self knock out

-You can be your own destructor!
+You can be your destructor!

 16. Footwork – An art of the game

 Success lies in the details of your hard work.
-While everyone observes the mastery of your strike, only you realize that it’s your footwork that makes the strike possible.
+While everyone observes the mastery of your strike, only you realize that your footwork makes the strike possible.
 Getting that footwork right needs relentless practice fired by a passion for the game.

 Passion makes you strive for excellence!